kirbycope/cucumber-typescript/README.md

 # cucumber-typescript
 [Cucumber](https://cucumber.io/) is a software tool that supports behavior-driven development (BDD). </br>
 [TypeScript](https://www.typescriptlang.org/) is a programming language developed and maintained by Microsoft. </br>
-[WDIO](https://webdriver.io/)is a Next-gen browser and mobile automation test framework for Node.js.
+[WDIO](https://webdriver.io/) is a Next-gen browser and mobile automation test framework for Node.js.

 ## Core Concepts
 * [Behaviour Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) is an agile software development process that encourages collaboration among developers, quality assurance testers, and customer representatives in a software project.